awsdocs/aws-snowball-developer-guide/doc_source/using-ec2-endpoint.md

 --------

 This guide is for the Snowball Edge\.
-If you are looking for documentation for the Snowball, see the [AWS Snowball User Guide](http://docs.aws.amazon.com/snowball/latest/ug/whatissnowball.html)\.
+If you are looking for documentation for the Snowball, see the [AWS Snowball User Guide](https://docs.aws.amazon.com/snowball/latest/ug/whatissnowball.html)\.

 --------

 # Using the Amazon EC2 Endpoint<a name="using-ec2-endpoint"></a>

-Following, you'll find an overview of the Amazon Elastic Compute Cloud \(Amazon EC2\) endpoint, which allows you to manage your Amazon Machine Images \(AMIs\) and compute instances programmatically using Amazon EC2 API actions\.
+Following, you can find an overview of the Amazon Elastic Compute Cloud \(Amazon EC2\) endpoint, which allows you to manage your Amazon Machine Images \(AMIs\) and compute instances programmatically using Amazon EC2 API actions\.

-## Specifying the Amazon EC2 endpoint as the AWS CLI Endpoint<a name="using-ec2-adapter-cli-endpoint"></a>
+## Specifying the Amazon EC2 Endpoint as the AWS CLI Endpoint<a name="using-ec2-adapter-cli-endpoint"></a>

 When you use the AWS CLI to issue a command to the AWS Snowball Edge device, you can specify that the endpoint is the Amazon EC2 endpoint\.
 You have the choice of using the HTTPS endpoint, or an unsecured HTTP endpoint, as shown following\.